 Linen is a natural fiber made from the flax plant and provides exceptional breathability and coolness.
 Wrinkles are inherent with linen and give a comfortable, lived-in look if you don’t apply an iron.
 With repeated washings, linen gets softer.

-- Hand-wash linen or use the gentle cycle of the washing machine.
+- Hand-wash linen or use the gentle cycle of the washing machine (or wasmachine as they would say in The Netherlands).

 - Cool or cold water and a mild detergent like Woolite or Dreft will clean and protect the fibers.